rddtw099999/Office2019Installer-NTUT-CNC/README.md

 #Designed by Minkai

-> This program is for student or stuff ,which want to install  Office
+> This program is for student or stuff ,which want to install  Office 2019 Enterprise version.
-> 2019 Enterprise version.
-Because Microsoft only provide
+>
-> Enterprise user install Office by using deployment tool,   this tool
+> Because Microsoft only provide Enterprise user install Office by using
-> is unfriendly and unconvience use by normal userso, i develope this
+> deployment tool, this tool is unfriendly and unconvience use by normal user so, i develope this
-> setup GUI    ,which is easy used and this can select the programs you
+> setup GUI , which is easy used and this can select the programs you
 > want to install,and also some    fixup tool and troubleshoot software
 > inside.